JONKERBOS WAR CEMETERY

 Wheelchair access possible via main entrance.
 For further information regarding wheelchair access, please contact our Enquiries Section on 01628 507200.

 The Netherlands fell to the Germans in May 1940 and was not re-entered by Allied forces until September 1944.
 Nijmegen was a front line town from 17 September 1944 until February 1945.
-The cemetery, which was created by No. 3 Casualty Clearing station, is in a wooded area known as Jonkers Bosch, from which it took its name.
+An initial temporary cemetery was created by No. 3 Casualty Clearing station, in a wooded area known as Jonkers Bosch, from which it took its name.
+The war cemetery was established, after the war, nearby.
 Jonkerbos War Cemetery contains 1,629 Commonwealth burials of the Second World War, 99 of them unidentified, and 13 war graves of other nationalities.